-b.
+G-7.
 Initial Public Notice for Intent to Accept Funds.

-(1) Prior to accepting and expending funds, the division or district must issue a public notice, post the public notice in a clearly identified and easily accessible area (e.g., "Acceptance of Funds for Expediting Section 408 Requests") on its webpage, and distribute the notice to concerned agencies, organizations, and the interested public.

-(2) The public notice will describe the entity providing such funds, the USACE authority to accept and expend such funds, the reason for such contributions, how acceptance of the funds is expected to expedite the Section 408 review process, what types of activities the funds will be expended on, what procedures will be in place to ensure that the funds will not impact the division or district's impartial decision making, and information on the impacts, if any, to the district's and division's Section 408 review and evaluation process that is not subsidized by funds contributed.
-Further, if funds are also intended to be accepted or have been accepted to expedite the evaluation of Section 10/404/103 permit applications for the same proposed alteration and/or by the same non-federal public entity, such intention should be clearly stated in the public notice.
-The public notice must also include information on the impacts of the proposed funding agreement on the division or district's ability to review other Section 408 requests.
+- a.
+Prior to accepting and expending funds contributed by non-federal public entities, the division or district must issue a public notice, post the public notice in a clearly identified and easily accessible area (e.g., "Acceptance of Section 214 Funds for Expediting Section 408 Requests") on its webpage, and distribute the notice to concerned agencies, organizations, and the interested public. - b.
+The public notice will describe the non-federal public entity providing such funds, the USACE authority to accept and expend such funds, the reason for such contributions, how acceptance of the funds is expected to expedite the Section 408 review process, what types of activities the funds will be expended on, what procedures will be in place to ensure that the funds will not impact the division or district's impartial decision making, and information on the impacts, if any, to the district's and division's Section 408 review and evaluation process that is not subsidized by funds contributed by non-federal public entities.
+Further, if Section 214 funds are also intended to be accepted or have been accepted to expedite the evaluation of Section 10/404/103 permit applications for the same proposed alteration and/or by the same non-federal public entity, such intention should be clearly stated in the public notice.